consensusnetworks/casimir/contracts/ethereum/README.md

 1. Whenever a user deposits or updates their stake, their initial stake and the current distribution sum are recorded.
 2. When rewards are distributed, the distribution sum is updated to include the new reward-to-stake ratio.
-3. To calculate a user's current stake (including compounded rewards), the formula is used:
+3. To calculate a user's current stake (including compounded rewards), Casimir SSV uses the following formula:

    $$UserStake =\frac{UserStake_0\times DistributionSum}{UserDistributionSum_0}$$